bytefish/libfacerec/doc/source/api/class/class_colormap.rst

 .. ocv:class:: colormap::ColorMap

 It's a fact, that human perception isn't built for observing fine changes in grayscale images.
 Human sensors (eyes and stuff) are more sensitive to observing changes between colors, so you often need to recolor your grayscale images to get a clue about them. :ocv:class:`colormap::ColorMap` is the base class for colormaps in OpenCV.
-The following colormaps are included in libfacerec and equivalent to their GNU Octave/MATLAB counterparts:
+The following colormaps are included in libfacerec, feel free to add your own:

 +-----------------------+----------------------------------------------------+
 | Class                 | Scale                                              |